 No less than two museums will have just moved into the new Humboldt Forum: The object collections of the Ethnological Museum and the Museum of Asian Art will be presented in the huge exhibition areas on the second and third floors.
 They not only expand the Humboldt Forum's comprehensive exhibition programme, which has been running since 2021, but also provide a valuable addition to the collections on Museum Island opposite.

 In addition to other culinary establishments in the Humboldt Forum, the rooftop restaurant on the observation deck invites visitors to enjoy a spectacular view over the cultural heart of Berlin.

-At the Kulturforum, the freshly renovated Neue Nationalgalerie reopens in 2021 after many years of refurbishment.
+At the Kulturforum, the freshly renovated Neue Nationalgalerie reopened after many years of refurbishment.
 The world-renowned architecture by Mies van der Rohe will once again showcase world-famous works of 20th century fine art.
 Right next door, the new Museum of the 20th Century is under construction, which will be completed in 2026 and will complement the extensive collection of the Neue Nationalgalerie.